August 1, 2005

 Copyright ©2005 Boston Globe newspaper,

-Click here to watch the recent video interview of Dr. Cutler discussing her new book; Hormones and Your Health
+Click here to watch the video interview of Dr. Cutler discussing her book; Hormones and Your Health

 By Carey Goldberg, Globe Staff

-Among the 600,000 American women who have hysterectomies each year, thousands may die prematurely of heart disease because doctors removed their ovaries along with their wombs, a new study suggests.
+Among the 600,000 American women who have hysterectomies (click for more research) each year, thousands may die prematurely of heart disease because doctors removed their ovaries along with their wombs, a new study suggests.

 It has been medical practice to remove the ovaries of a woman older than 40 or 45 who has a hysterectomy, to eliminate the risk of ovarian cancer, an uncommon but particularly lethal disease.